Experimentally accessible measurement of irreversibility in stochastic systems by categorizing single-molecule displacements: Discussion

 \subsection{Summary of the results}

 We have introduced an experimentally accessible, model-free, direct measure of irreversibility based on classifying displacements according to their location and comparing them with suitably defined time-reversal displacements.
 The method is experimentally feasible because it does not attempt to sample the overwhelmingly large space of trajectories and focuses on the initial and final points of displacements.
 The risk of overlooking dissipation in this potentially lossy approach is mitigated by the fact that the method distinguishes displacements that take place in different locations.
-We have discussed the relation between the irreversibility estimated by our method and entropy production, to which it can provide a lower bound, for example, for stationary dynamics.
+We have discussed the relation between the irreversibility estimated by our method and entropy production, to which it can provide a lower bound for stationary dynamics, for systems relaxing towards a steady state, and, in general, in the short-time limit.
 By studying a forced particle in a potential on a ring, we have shown how the method captures more irreversibility than a naive TUR and progressively improves as we increase the number of classes in which we categorize the displacement.
 We have also shown how, by monitoring the system at relatively high (but experimentally feasible) frequency, the method can identify the spatial profile of dissipation, as shown in Fig.~\ref{fig: fig2}(c).
 We have showcased the method's potential in time-dependent nonequilibrium systems and demonstrated how it can be applied to study single-molecule force-spectroscopy experiments.
 This demonstrates that the applicability of the method is not restricted to ideal situations but extends to experiments where measurement noise and a limited number of trajectories impact the study.